Stirling Estate, WA

 Where is Stirling Estate?

-Stirling Estate is a suburb of Western Australia, Australia.
+Stirling Estate is a suburb of Western Australia, Australia, in the Capel local government area.

 What is the population of Stirling Estate?